Chef Dina

 Russet potatoes 2-2.5 lbs peeled and cut into smallish cubes

-1/2 stick salted butter (substitute oil if you want)
+1/2 stick salted butter (substitute oil or bacon fat, better yet, if you want)

 1 Tbs kosher salt